Tuners

 Waverly:

 Kluson tuners were used on a lot of old Martins and these are Gotoh's copies of those tuners.
-I use these a lot as I feel the cost/performance ratio is about right.
 They have low shafts, work acceptably, and are relatively inexpensive ($25-35).
-They used to come stock on Santa Cruz and Collings guitars before the development of Waverlies.
-The disadvantages of these tuners are 1) the tuners will typically last about 5-10 years before they get loose, 2) the base is "cookie-cutter" and doesn't make full contact with the peghead.
-In spite of this, I use these tuners a lot because they're direct fits for old Martins that used Kluson tuners (Waverlies have a slightly different footprint), and they look and work well.
+They used to come stock on Santa Cruz and Collings guitars before the development of Waverlys.
+The disadvantages of these tuners are 1) the tuners will typically last about 5-10 years before they get loose, 2) the base is "cookie-cutter" and doesn't make full contact with the peghead, plus it'll cut an imprint in the finish/wood.
+I use these tuners when they're a direct fit for old Martins that used Kluson tuners (Waverlys have a slightly different footprint).
+They come in oval or scalloped buttons.

 Genuine Kluson